Mass scaling relations for dark halos from an analytic universal outer density profile: Density field variance

 In deriving Eq.~(\ref{enclosed_beta}) from Eq.~(\ref{enclosed}) we assumed that, for a limited range of masses, $S(m)$ can be approximated by a power law, that is

 where

 Here, we evaluate the validity of this assumption, and we provide a recipe for the evaluation of $\gamma$.
 The variance of the density field is given by

-In this equation, we have made the assumption that right after matter-radiation equality, $\langle|\delta_k|^2\rangle$ can be simply described in terms of a power-law in $k$ modified by a transfer function, $\langle|\delta_k|^2\rangle \propto T^2(k)k^n$.
+In this equation, we have made two assumptions.
+First, that right after matter-radiation equality, $\langle|\delta_k|^2\rangle$ can be simply described in terms of a power-law in $k$ modified by a transfer function, $\langle|\delta_k|^2\rangle \propto T^2(k)k^n$.
+Second, that the window function for the calculation of the variance is sharp in $k-$space.
+This assumption is necessary for random-walk formalism (used to derive Eq.~\ref{dd}) to be strictly applicable: each "step" in the time-like variable (here $S(m)$) should produce a step in the space-like variable (here, the overdensity corresponding to the mass scale $m$) that is completely independent from the previous step.
+This requires that the k-modes producing a change in the spacelike variable not appear in any of the previous steps.
+A sharp-in-$k$ window function enforces this condition.
+For a more extensive discussion on this assumption and its consequences see \citet{Bond91,LaceyCole93, PF05}.

 The variance of the field has been normalized to the present time at scale of 8 comoving Mpc ($\sigma_8$).
 For $T(k)$ we adopt the fitting formulae of \citet{Bardeen} for the adiabatic cold dark matter transfer function (Eq.~G3).
-We have verified that using other approximations (e.g. per \citealp{EisensteinHu}) does not alter substantially any of the results presented in this work.
+We have verified that using other approximations (e.g., per \citealp{EisensteinHu}) does not alter substantially any of the results presented in this work.